 Day 2 – Double Island, Jones Island, and San Juan Island

 The day starts with coffee and muffins at 7:00 am.
 Breakfast is served around 8:00 am.
-After breakfast you can take a kayak out for a morning paddle or spend time on the boat.
-We’ll get underway for Jones Island around10:30.
+After breakfast, you can take a kayak out for a morning paddle or spend time on the boat.
+We’ll get underway for Jones Island around 10:30 am.
 Along the way you’ll be watching for seals, pigeon guillemots, oystercatchers and marbled murrelets.
 Jones Island is an uninhabited state marine park with casual walking trails and fantastic views of many of the other islands in the San Juans.
-In the afternoon when you have returned from exploring Jones Island the David B gets underway again and cruises over to Garrison Bay on San Juan Island.
+In the afternoon, when you have returned from exploring Jones Island, the David B gets underway again and cruises over to Garrison Bay on San Juan Island.

 Day 3 – San Juan Island to Sucia Island

-This morning’s activity is a walk through the historical English Camp and on up to the top of Mount Young.
+Day three’s morning activity is a walk through the historical English Camp and on up to the top of Mount Young.
 This easy 3-mile round-trip walk has a gradual 650 foot vertical gain and one of the best panoramas in the San Juans.
-If you come in early May you will be treated to beautiful wildflowers growing along the trail.
-After lunch we will take the David B over to Roche Harbor where you will have plenty of time to wander through town and visit the unique McMillin family mausoleum or the outdoor sculpture garden before returning to the David B and heading to Sucia Island.
+If you come in Late April, you will be treated to beautiful wildflowers growing along the trail.
+After lunch, we will take the David B over to Roche Harbor where you will have plenty of time to wander through town and visit the unique McMillin family mausoleum or the outdoor sculpture garden before returning to the David B and heading to Sucia Island.
 Once the anchor is down you will have lots of time to explore Echo Bay before dinner.
 The rocky sandstone shoreline is home to many inter-tidal creatures, such as sea stars and anemones that you can easily see in either a kayak or on one of Sucia’s many trails.

 Day 4 Sucia Island to Bellingham